Texting woman seriously hurt in fall through sidewalk access door

 The incident happened just after noon in front of Acme Windows on Somerset Street in Plainfield.

-Authorities say the 67-year-old woman appeared to be texting when she fell through the open door.
+Authorities say the 67-year-old woman appeared to be texting when she fell through the open bilco doors.

 The Plainfield Fire Division extricated the woman from the hole and rushed her to the hospital for treatment of serious injuries.